 When we get to a deeper level of the wound, it feels raw and vulnerable.
 There may be images or memories that arise.
 When we are truly here, we will be able to renegotiate the contract.

 Contracts are agreements we’ve made with other people or spiritual forces.
 Like any physical contract, we get something from them but we also give something.
 In the case of our wall, our contract with it gives us a temporary escape from feeling our wound.
 In return the wall demands that we renounce our inner awareness along with a piece of our emotional and spiritual connection.
-The wall doesn’t just wall off our trauma, it walls off the deeper levels of our emotional and spiritual being with it.
-That’s the trade off.
+The wall doesn’t just wall off our trauma, it walls off the deeper levels of our emotional and spiritual self with it.
+That’s the trade-off.

 In reality, our walls and our wounds are a multi-faceted structure containing infinite pieces of information.
 The process of uncovering these issues is not linear-- it’s not about revealing each part.
 It’s about revealing the pattern that the issues show.
 When we understand how a wall works within us, we can use that information to understand how other walls we’ve created fit that pattern.
 When we come to understand the patterns of our wounding and the patterns of our walls, the patterns of our divine connection will also reveal themselves.
-Those divine connections are at the heart of Kundalini Mediumship.
+Those divine connections are the true goal of Kundalini Mediumship.
 We all have a spiritual self, we all have gods and goddesses that are waiting to connect with us.
 But to connect with them, we have to work through the layers of baggage we’ve built around them.